EricLicea-Projects/Guessemon-FastAPI/README.md

 # Guessamon API (FastAPI)

-Backend for the Guessamon game.
-Provides a *Pokémon of the day* (UTC-based) and compares user guesses against it.
-Caches results in Redis.
+A FastAPI backend for my Guessamon game.
+It fetches Pokémon data from PokeAPI, formats it into a clean schema, caches results in Redis, and exposes simple endpoints for my frontend.

 ## Tech
 - FastAPI